liuwei-tianshu/SLocator/README.md

 #### 4 metrics for this SQL query
 We calculate metrics on path matching and request matching for this given SQL query.
+> **Note:** We just show top 5 ranked paths here and the average precision (i.e., path_ap and request_ap) are calculated based on all ranked paths.
+That is way the value 0.722 is not calculated on these top 5 results.

 We calculate FINAL metrics based on all given SQL queries.
 ```